gomorpheus/morpheus-docs/integration_guides/Clouds/google/google.rst

 Generating Keys and Integrating with |morpheus|
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-From the list of service accounts, click the ellipsis button (...)
+From the list of service accounts, click the ellipsis button (...) to the right of a selected account
 #.
 Click "Manage Keys"

   .. image:: /images/integration_guides/clouds/gcp/6create_key.png